best long distance hiking trails in Europe

 Best time of year: The best time of year to walk the E4 around Cyprus is April to October, but expect high temperatures in peak summer.

-About this trail: After reading the Salt Path by Raynor Winn, I am enamoured with the idea of walking the South West Coast Path.
-This year marks the 50th anniversary of the path and what could be a better way to celebrate it than stomping along it?
+About this trail: After reading the Salt Path by Raynor Winn, I am enamored with the idea of walking the South West Coast Path.
+I’ve been lucky enough to walk a few sections of it with my delightful dog and can attest to how beautiful it is.

 The trail runs through some of the most stunning areas of England including Dorset, Devon and Cornwall.
 It starts in Minehead and ends in Poole, having wrapped around Lands End in Cornwall on the way.